-Microphone prices fluctuate in price depending on model, time of year, promotional event, and or the current state of technology.
+Microphones fluctuate in price depending on model, time of year, promotional, and or the current state of technology.
 The best place to buy mics (IMO) is online at places like eBay or Amazon.
-Sometimes, you can find great deals at flee markets.
+Sometimes, you can find great deals at flea markets.

 These mics handle a wide range of recording needs without breaking the bank and sacrificing quality.
 Among this select group of mics, my favorites are the following: Sennheiser MD421, Shure SM58, Shure SM57, Rode NT1/Rode N2, and the Okvtava Mk12

 Some of these mics can be purchased brand new but don’t brush off the notion of buying them used.
 I know some of you are thinking “eh, isn’t that a health hazard?” or “that’s gross, the previous owners had their breath all over it and the mic may smell bad”.
-Look, if the mic works, sounds good and the price is the right.. you’ll be fine.
+Look, if the mic works, sounds good, looks good and the price is right… Get the damn mic!

 Mics by Shure and AKG are made with really solid casings, they’ve been in and out of many studios and are built to last.
 I say if you come across a used mic like an SM57 or SM58 go for it.
 Especially the 58, it’s built like a tank.

 eBay is a really great place for buying used mics.
 A lot of times you’ll find people who are liquidating their recording studio and most of the recording equipment (mics too) were well taken care of, some rarely used.

 The infamous budget mic of all time, the SM58 is the most popular go-to dynamic mic in the game.
 It producers a good clean sound and it works great both on stage and in a studio environment.
 Does not need to be powered by a preamp.

 The SM58 is known for being used for recording drum kits but to be honest, it can handle any recording task: guitar, vocals, snares (and other drums), piano, flutes you name it, it records it.
 You can generally find this mic between $50-$80 a pop.